|

 b) burn it to a CD and take it along to play in your car.

-Some listeners tell us that they create (burn) multiple CDs--one to play in
+Some listeners tell us that they create (burn) multiple CDs--one to play

-genealogical society to enjoy.
+in their genealogical society to enjoy.

-The only software you need to listen on your own computer is something like
+The only software you need to listen on your own computer is something

+the software.
 Certainly there are other players available.

-Whether or not you own an Apple iPod, you can download Apple's iTunes software.
+Whether or not you own an Apple iPod, you can download Apple's iTunes

-to your iTunes software each time as it becomes available and when you connect
+is downloaded to your iTunes software each time as it becomes available

-to the Internet.
-If you own an iPod, the new podcast is automatically loaded
+and when you connect to the Internet.
+If you own an iPod, the new podcast

-onto it whenever you synchronize your iPod with iTunes.
-It's that automatic!
+is automatically loaded onto it whenever you synchronize your iPod with

 There are a number of places to subscribe to podcasts.
-Among them are Doppler,
+Among them are

-iTunes and iPods.
+devices other than iTunes and iPods.

 How Can I Create My Own Podcasts?